jamesylgan/budgetScrape/README.md

 7. IT WONT FIND THE KEYWORD PROPERLY
 * You need to get the case right!
 Look at the pages it is searching for to find how they capitalize and dictate items.

+8. IT WONT WORK AT ALL
+* I could have messed something up.
+Start an issue and let me know what the problem is!
+Alternatively, you can click "Commits" and download an old version of the program (last known working version @ https://github.com/jamesylgan/budgetScrape/tree/a8e051aaf5ae1666e15d3bf018b1149459d80b2c )